Connect with us

 The data McCarthy used comes from the Healthy Kids Colorado Study, a survey conducted every two years with a random sampling of 41,000 students in middle and high school.
 The 2021 survey asked, “How long would it take you to get and be ready to fire a loaded gun without a parent’s permission?”

-Nearly 40% of students in rural reported access to firearms, compared with 29% of residents.
+Nearly 40% of students in rural areas reported having access to firearms, compared with 29% of city residents.

 The state legislature is considering a handful of bills to prevent gun violence, including raising the minimum age to purchase or possess a gun to 21; establishing a three-day waiting period for gun purchases; limiting legal protections for gun manufacturers and sellers; and expanding the pool of who can file for extreme risk protection orders to have guns removed from people deemed a threat to themselves or others.